It's been a real ass-mangler of a week.

 YOU DID IT.
 You have Melting Potatoes!
 Good job!
 Celebrate by eating them all.
 I like to serve these with a lemon-and-herb aioli and a crisp, fresh salad.

-A final note in case you didn't see it on social media: I'm going to be scaling up the output of HERE'S THE THING for as long as I'm taking a break from Twitter!
+A final note in case you didn't see it on social media: I'm going to be scaling up the output of this newsletter for as long as I'm taking a break from Twitter!
 Expect to see several more newsletters in your inbox this month, and please feel free to share excerpts from the newsletter on social media at your discretion.
-If anyone you know wants to subscribe, you can send them this link.

 And most importantly: if you can't be fearless, be brave.
 This world is yours to occupy.
 Never let anyone make you feel like you don't deserve to live a life of courage and butter and bulldog puppies and outrageous, ostentatious joy.